awslabs/aws-lc-verification/README.md

 [![.github/workflows/main.yml](https://github.com/awslabs/aws-lc-verification/actions/workflows/main.yml/badge.svg)](https://github.com/awslabs/aws-lc-verification/actions/workflows/main.yml)

-This repository contains specifications, proof scripts, and other artifacts required to formally verify portions of [AWS libcrypto](https://github.com/awslabs/aws-lc).
+This repository contains specifications, proof scripts, and other artifacts required to formally verify portions of [AWS libcrypto](https://github.com/aws/aws-lc).
 Formal verification is used to locate bugs and increase assurance of the correctness and security of the library.

+## Recent work, s2n-bignum, and proofs of Post-Quantum Crypto algorithms

+Recently, we have changed our technical approach for formal verification to use tools newer than SAW and NSym.

+For verification of assembly language (covering both x86_64 and AArch64 ISAs), we use the [s2n-bignum](https://github.com/awslabs/s2n-bignum) infrastructure, which is built on the [HOL Light](https://hol-light.github.io/) theorem prover.
+The s2n-bignum repository contains both code and proofs for low-level cryptographic functions, including those for the frequently used elliptic curves, RSA, and the the assembly-language components of the ML-KEM and ML-DSA PQ algorithms.

+Our production implementation of ML-KEM lies in the [mlkem-native](https://github.com/pq-code-package/mlkem-native) repository.
+This repo includes code from s2n-bignum, and adds proof of memory- and type-safety for the C components using the [CBMC](https://github.com/diffblue/cbmc/) tool.

+Similarly, proof artefacts for ML-DSA lie alongside the code in the [mldsa-native](https://github.com/pq-code-package/mldsa-native) repository.

+The [s2n-bignum](https://github.com/awslabs/s2n-bignum), [mlkem-native](https://github.com/pq-code-package/mlkem-native), and [mldsa-native](https://github.com/pq-code-package/mldsa-native) repositories should be consulted for more details.

+## What's in this repository

-C and X86_64 proofs are carried out in [SAW](https://saw.galois.com/) using [Cryptol](https://cryptol.net/) specifications stored in the [Galois Cryptol spec repository](https://github.com/GaloisInc/cryptol-specs).
-AArch64 proofs are carried out in NSym (a tool for symbolically-simulating and verifying Arm machine code that is currently under development by AWS) using translated specifications from Cryptol.
+C and x86_64 proofs are carried out in [SAW](https://saw.galois.com/) using [Cryptol](https://cryptol.net/) specifications stored in the [Galois Cryptol spec repository](https://github.com/GaloisInc/cryptol-specs).
+AArch64 proofs are carried out in NSym (a tool for symbolically-simulating and verifying Arm machine) using translated specifications from Cryptol.
 [Coq](https://coq.inria.fr) proofs are developed for proving properties of some of the Cryptol specifications.

+The proofs in this repository will be maintained and continue to run in CI.
+Future work will concentrate on using s2n-bignum for assembly language and CBMC for C as described above.

 ## Building and Running
 The easiest way to build the library and run the proofs is to use [Docker](https://docs.docker.com/get-docker/).
 To check the proofs, execute the following steps in the top-level directory of the repository.